 The teacher selected should be exemplary in the classroom as well as someone who goes above and beyond the basic requirements of teaching.
 They should contribute to the school culture and demonstrate commitment to the school community.
 The teacher should be representative of the school in which they teach and be able and willing to represent Waterbury (if selected) in the state competition.

 Principals form (or use an existing committee) to develop a pool of three nominees for the building.
 No nominee may serve on this committee.
 If the committee used is a standing committee within the building, then nominees MUST recuse themselves from any deliberations on this subject.
 The Principal will choose a building winner from among the three nominees and submit this selection to the Teacher of the Year Committee.
-Each building-level Teacher of the Year will receive a certificate at a recognition ceremony, usually held in late May or early June.
+Each building-level Teacher of the Year is honored at the Celebration of Excellence in Education awards ceremony, usually held in late May or early June.

 WPS Teacher of the Year Award Winners

-Ms. Jillian Cipriano, a 4th grade teacher at Driggs Elementary School, and Mrs. Alison Kirchberger, a 5th grade teacher at Hopeville Elementary School were also selected among several applicants as Waterbury Teacher of the Year finalists.
-Mr. Foote will be considered for the title of Connecticut Teacher of the Year, which is traditionally announced in the fall.
+Ms. Gramatto (Grace) Tzepos Morikis, a 4th grade teacher at Bunker Hill Elementary School, Ms. Krislyn Petti, an English Language Arts teacher at Wilby High School, Ms. Stefanie Ann-Teta Porcaro, an art teacher at Rotella Interdistrict Magnet School and Ms. Mary-Ann Sagnella, PhD, a World Language teacher at John F. Kennedy High School, were also selected among several applicants as Waterbury Teacher of the Year finalists.
+Mr. Martinez will be considered for the title of Connecticut Teacher of the Year, which is traditionally announced in the fall.

 Teachers of the Year